clojusc/clojure-protobuf/resources/docs/1050-tutorial.md

 protobuf.examples.tutorial.AddressBookProtos$AddressBook
 ```

-Note that for nested inner classes, we simply keep using the inner class
+Note that for nested inner classes, we simply use the inner class separator
-separator `$` of Clojure's Java inter-op.
+`$` of Clojure's Java inter-op.

 We can view the full, nested data schema in Clojure data: